Li-Tian/neo/Documentation/articles/tx_execution.md

         3. contract.Parameters[index] = signature.

-5. If all script parameters are completed, so is the transaction's witness list (Need to sign other corresponding account addresses & supplement signature parameters in case of multi-signature).
+5. If all script parameters are completed, so is the transaction's witness list (Need to sign other corresponding account addresses and supplement signature parameters in case of multi-signature).